 Antiquing in Louisville reflects the history of Louisville: you’ll find everything from bourbon barrels to tiny ceramic moonshine growlers to cast-iron Fleur de Lis.

-- Admire historic Victorian homes in Old Louisville
+- Take a walking tour to see historic Victorian homes in Old Louisville

 Old Louisville is freaking gorgeous, with its historical landmarks and restored Victorian Homes and Central Park and tucked-away walking paths (Belgravia Court) and even a fountain at beautiful St. James Court.

 Old Louisville is the most beautiful neighborhood in Louisville to stroll around!
-We recommend taking a historic walking tour of Louisville to learn all about the area and its storied past, or doing a self-guided tour.
+We recommend taking a historic walking tour of Old Louisville to learn all about the area and its storied past.
+Or if you’re feeling spooky, take a ghost tour!

 Things to do in Louisville: Beer, Bourbon, & Booze